 The average worker has been putting in two extra hours per day since remote work has become commonplace due to COVID-19.
 Working remotely in the middle of a pandemic has made us busier, more stressed, and more emotionally exhausted than ever.
 Too much work and a perceived lack of autonomy are some of the main sources of burnout, according to Venture Capitalist Tomasz Tunguz.
 Burnout is antithetical to focus and productivity.

-We’ve curated some tips for a better work from home routine.
+We’ve curated some tips for a better work from home routine to improve productivity and promote work/life balance.
 This post will walk you through how to start your day off right, how to make the most of your lunch break, and how to get more done during your precious work hours.